svoyMan/PHP_WP_Plugin_Switch_Polylang_To_Ukrainian_language/readme.txt

 == Installation ==

-1. Install the 'Polylang Switch To Ukrainian language' plugin either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
+1. Install the 'Switch Polylang To Ukrainian language' plugin either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
-2. Activate the 'Polylang Switch To Ukrainian language' WordPress plugin through the 'Plugins' menu in WordPress.
+2. Activate the 'Switch Polylang To Ukrainian language' WordPress plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

-= What are the requirements to use the 'Polylang Switch To Ukrainian language' blocks plugin? =
+= What are the requirements to use the 'Switch Polylang To Ukrainian language' blocks plugin? =

 You need to have the latest version of WordPress and Plugin Polylang on your website, to begin with.